 If you also want to cook one of the best organic coffees at home, you should sort out your ordinary capsule machine and put it to manual labor.
 Espresso maker, hand filter or French press are the alternatives here.

 The Bialetti espresso maker, also called mocha pot, is the classic and can be found in 80% of Italian households.
 The coffee is heated in the mocha stove on the stove.

-The trend in well-known coffee houses is currently slow-coffee.
-Here, the hand filter is increasingly used.
-A design classic for this is the hand filter from Chemex, which was even exhibited at the Modern Art Museum in New York.
+The trend in well-known coffee houses is currently towards slow coffee.
+The hand filter is used more and more frequently here.
+A design classic for this is the hand filter from Chemex, which was even exhibited in the Modern Art Museum in New York.
 The hand filter designed by Peter Schlumbohm is already a timeless style object.

 Alternatively, you can also create delicious ice coffee in the summer with the Hario Cold Brew.
 The hand-held coffee machines from Japan are made of glass.
 They are also made from 100% natural materials and are currently the latest craze in the world.

 Hario hand filter coffee maker, Source: Hario